yngerges-pro/Codepath-Prework/README.md

 #### Memory Game is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: Youstina Gerges

 Time spent: 4 hours spent in total

 Link to project: https://delicious-snowy-argument.glitch.me/

 # Required Functionality
 The following required functionality is complete:

-- [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app [check] "Start" button toggles between "Start" and "Stop" when clicked.
+- [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+- [x] "Start" button toggles between "Start" and "Stop" when clicked.
- [check] Game buttons each light up and play a sound when clicked.
+- [x] Game buttons each light up and play a sound when clicked.
- [check] Computer plays back sequence of clues including sound and visual cue for each button [check] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+- [x] Computer plays back sequence of clues including sound and visual cue for each button
+- [x] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
- [check] User wins the game after guessing a complete pattern [check] User loses the game after an incorrect guess
+- [x] User wins the game after guessing a complete pattern
+- [x] User loses the game after an incorrect guess

 The following optional features are implemented:

- Any HTML page elements (including game buttons) has been styled differently than in the tutorial Buttons use a pitch (frequency) other than the ones in the tutorial More than 4 functional game buttons
+-[ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial Buttons use a pitch (frequency) other than the ones in the tutorial More than 4 functional game buttons
  Playback speeds up on each turn